kaylielu/NYTimesSearch2/README.md

 Describe any challenges encountered while building the app.

+This application was challenging to build for many reasons.
+The first challenge was implementing RecyclerView.
+Because I did not understand what RecyclerView was really doing, I put my code in the wrong order, but I fixed it by putting the code for the first page in the search section and the code for subsequent pages in the load more section.
+My second challenge was with the AppBar.
+I was not sure why the AppBar was not appearing the search information, but discovered that I named two AppBars with the same id.
+Overall, I felt like I learned a lot because I thought about implementation more than copying and pasting from the guides.
+I also believe that I understand Android Studio better.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
 - [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android
+- [ButterKnife](http://jakewharton.github.io/butterknife) - Field and method binding for Android Views
+- [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling

 ## License